By Bonnie L. Grant

 How to Compost Food Scraps

-Composting requires warm temperatures at least 160 degrees Fahrenheit, moderate moisture, and space to turn the pile.
-You can really make kitchen waste composting as simple or as complex as you which.
-The end results are finer with multiple bins or with a rotating tumbler whereas piles on the ground or mixing into garden beds yields more robust and chunkier compost.
+Composting requires warm temperatures at least 160 degrees Fahrenheit (71 C.), moderate moisture, and space to turn the pile.
+You can really make kitchen waste composting as simple or as complex as you want.
+The end results are finer with multiple bins or a rotating tumbler, whereas piles on the ground or mixing into garden beds yields more robust and chunkier compost.